rackerlabs/support-how-to/content/rackspace-email/create-a-dmarc-policy.md

 **How do these DMARC reports work, and where do you want them to be sent?**

-When the receiving host processes mail coming from your domain, they generate reports that get sent to the email address you specify in your policy.
-There will be more information on this reporting later on in this article.
+When the receiving host processes mail coming from the domain, they generate reports that get sent to the email address specified in the DMARC policy.

-**Note:** DMARC enforces SPF and DKIM.
-DMARC will not be valuable unless you already have SPF and DKIM setup.
-If you aren't familiar with them, set up [SPF](/how-to/dns-record-definitions/#txt-record/) and [DKIM](/how-to/dns-record-definitions/#txt-record/) with these instructions.

-#### Set up a DMARC Policy to fit your needs:
+### Parts of a DMARC policies:

 Each part of the policy is defined as follows: